How to Write an Invitation Letter for UK Visa? With Sample

 3. Proof of Relationship Between Inviter and Applicant

-• Birth certificates (for parent/child relationships)
+• Birth certificates (for parent/child applications)

-• Marriage certificates (if applicable)
+• Marriage certificates (if inviting spouse)

 4. Proof of Financial Support (if applicable)